Judge puts Stormy Daniels' lawsuit against Trump lawyer on hold

 Cohen has admitted paying $130,000 to Daniels, whose real name is Stephanie Clifford, to secure her silence about having sex with Trump, which he denies.
 Cohen said the payment was legal, and Daniels has sued to end her nondisclosure agreement.

-The Fifth Amendment to the U.S. Constitution states that no individual can be "compelled in any criminal case to be a witness against himself."
+"This is no simple criminal investigation; it is an investigation into the personal attorney of a sitting President regarding documents that might be subject to the attorney-client privilege," Otero wrote.
+"Whether or not an indictment is forthcoming, and the court thinks it likely based on these facts alone, these unique circumstances counsel in favor of stay.

-Daniels had countered that the lawsuit should proceed, with Cohen invoking the amendment only for specific questions that might lead to self-incrimination.
+Daniels had argued the lawsuit should proceed, with Cohen invoking the Fifth Amendment only for specific questions that might lead to self-incrimination.

 But Otero wrote that approach could lead to Cohen not answering any questions, rendering a deposition useless.

-The stay is warranted "to determine that the scope and context of the FBI investigation and potential criminal proceedings will not substantially interfere with this action," Otero wrote.

-(Reporting by Lisa Lambert in Washington; Editing by Eric Beech and Rosalba O'Brien)
+(Reporting by Lisa Lambert in Washington; Editing by Eric Beech, Rosalba O'Brien and Cynthia Osterman)